How do you know if a lawyer is right for you and your business and what can you expect? It obviously starts with the first meeting…

 In that first meeting with a lawyer, you may have some ideas about what you would like to understand: will I win, how much it will cost, is there a way of resolving this dispute quickly, how long will it take, and what is expected of me?

-The purpose of this guide is to give you some structure around how to approach this first meeting, providing you with a better understanding of your dispute and your objectives.
+The purpose of this guide is to give you some structure around how to approach these ideas in the first meeting, providing you with a better understanding of your dispute and your objectives.
 In turn, this should help you make a more objective decision about whether litigation is viable and which lawyer will best represent you – positioning you for the best possible outcome in your dispute.

 In this guide, we will step through: